erjank/teaching/memory.md

 # Expertise and Memory

+> **Objectives**
+>
+> * Learners can define expertise and explain its operation using
+>   a graph metaphor for cognition.
+> * Learners can explain the difference between repetition and
+>   deliberate practice.
+> * Learners can define and construct concept maps, and explain
+>   the benefits of externalizing cognition.
+> * Learners can differentiate long-term and short-term  memory,
+>   describe the capacity limits of the latter, and explain the
+>   the impact of these limits on teaching.

 The previous chapter looked at what distinguishes novices from competent practitioners.
 Here, we will look at expertise: what it is, how people acquire it, and how it can be harmful as well as helpful.